marten-seemann/base-drafts/draft-ietf-quic-transport.md

 a connection as described in {{packet-handling}}.
 If not matched, the server continues below.

-If the packet is an Initial packet fully conforming with the specification, the server proceeds with the handshake ({{handshake}}).
+If the packet is a Client Initial packet fully conforming with the specification, the server proceeds with the handshake ({{handshake}}).
 This commits the server to the version that the client selected.

 If a server isn't currently accepting any new connections, it SHOULD send a Handshake packet containing a CONNECTION_CLOSE frame with error code SERVER_BUSY.

-If the packet is a 0-RTT packet, the server MAY buffer a limited number of these packets in anticipation of a late-arriving Initial Packet.
+If the packet is a 0-RTT packet, the server MAY buffer a limited number of these packets in anticipation of a late-arriving Client Initial Packet.
 Clients are forbidden from sending Handshake packets prior to receiving a server response, so servers SHOULD ignore any such packets.